-- Males, over 21 years of age, and have low testosterone levels
+- Males, over 21 years of age, that have low testosterone levels

-- Males who have low libido and/or feel like your ability to recover from training has been lacking
+- Males who have low libido or feel like their ability to recover from training has been lacking

-- Female (mainly due to uncertainty of its effects at the time of writing this)
+- Female (mainly due to the uncertainty of its effects at the time of writing this)

-- Under 21 years of age and/or have elevated testosterone levels (hypergonadism)
+- Under 21 years of age or have elevated testosterone levels (hypergonadism)

-- Dealing with excess levels of DHT and/or estrogen
+- Dealing with excess levels of DHT or estrogen

 - Dealing with hyperthyroidism since this would likely exacerbate the issue

-- Have clinical depression and/or mental health issues, as GABA is crucial for treating these conditions
+- Have clinical depression or mental health issues, as GABA is crucial for treating these conditions

 - D’Aniello, A. (2007).
 D-Aspartic acid: an endogenous amino acid with an important neuroendocrine role.Brain research reviews, 53(2), 215-234.